remotion-dev/remotion/packages/docs/docs/config.md

 Specify the target bitrate for the generated audio.
 The syntax for FFMPEGs `-b:a` parameter should be used.
-FFMPEG may encode the video in a way that will not result in the exact audio bitrate specified.
+FFmpeg may encode the video in a way that will not result in the exact audio bitrate specified.
 Example values: `128K` for 128 kbps, `1M` for 1 Mbps.
 Default: `320k`